-Empowered women of color – Latinas/Indigenous/Black women continue to trailblaze in the world of literature.
+Empowered Latinas and other women of color – will continue to trailblaze in the world of literature.
 For instance, notable author Elizabeth Acevedo who has a prestigious Carnegie Medal among her many awards, for ‘The Poet X’.

 Here at BoldLatina, we add on to our reading lists religiously and recommend these amazing titles below: